tallgeese4/pallet-cv/README.md

 # pallet-cv
-freight configurator python image processing code
+this is the python code that will serve as the image processing portion of the freight configuration module